walberbeltrame/thoaded/python/README.md

 ```

 ## Documentation
-Thoaded applications are built by composing a series of simple components.
-By convention, components are made up of extends classes.
+Thoulded applications are created by composing a series of simple inheritances.
+By convention, this components extends Modify-based Asynchronous Pattern.
 ```python
 from thoaded import Modeled, Viewed, Controlled import asyncio